 Best Mechanical Keyboards: Holiday 2018

-Continuing our run of holiday buyers' guides, this afternoon we're taking a look at peripherals.
+Once you have picked your main system components, such as the CPU, the PSU and the GPU, it is also time to have a look at the peripherals.
 Considering that a PC’s peripherals can easily outlive the main system’s components and usually stay the same even after several main system upgrades, they are often not given the attention they deserve.
-Keyboards are just such a component; it is the main interface with the PC, yet most casual users hardly stop to consider what would be the most practical/comfortable choice for them.
+Keyboards are such a component; it is the main interface with the PC, yet most casual users hardly stop to consider what would be the most practical/comfortable choice for them.